 There are baby sea turtles found in all of the oceans of the world with the only exception being the Arctic ocean and any polar ocean waters.
-While there are baby sea turtles found in all oceans, they are by far the most at risk of all of the sea turtles based on their size and lack of experience in the water with the predators that lurk in the waters nearby.
+While they are found in all oceans, they are by far the most at risk of all of the sea turtles based on their size and lack of experience in the water with the predators that lurk nearby.

 Baby sea turtles are the result of millions of years of mating and nesting rituals.
-When ready to lay baby sea turtles eggs, the female will make her way to the beach where she was hatched and create a nest in which she can lay the eggs for the future baby sea turtles.
-She will use her hind flippers to dig a hole that is 40 to 50 centimeters deep.
-When the hole is to the female's satisfaction, the female will fill the nest with a clutch of eggs that will soon hatch into baby sea turtles.
+When ready to lay eggs, the female will make her way to the beach where she was hatched and create a nes.
+She will use her hind flippers to dig a hole that is 40 to 50 centimeters deep, when the hole is to the female’s satisfaction, she will fill the nest with a clutch of eggs that will soon hatch.

-A female will deposit the eggs of 150 to 200 baby sea turtles, depending on the species of the female.
-The nest will then be refilled with the loose sand until it is not detectable by predators, and then the female makes her way back to the ocean where the baby sea turtles will make their way when they hatch.
+A female will deposit 150 to 200 eggs, depending on the species of the female.
+The nest will then be refilled with the loose sand until it is not detectable by predators, and then the female makes her way back to the ocean.

-Only about .001% of the baby sea turtles that hatch will be successful in making it to the water alive as there are many predators that watch for the hatching of the baby sea turtles.
-There are often baby sea turtles hatching in large numbers, so the predators will literally stand around and wait to eat up baby sea turtles as they emerge from the sand.
+Only about .001% of the baby sea turtles that hatch will be successful in making it to the water alive as there are many predators that watch for the hatching.
+They are often hatching in large numbers, so the predators will literally stand around and wait as they emerge from the sand.

-Baby sea turtles spend as long as the first five years of their life in beds of unattached seaweed, which gives baby sea turtles plenty of shelter as well as food.
-In fact, there are some species of baby sea turtles that spend most of their lives in these beds of seaweed that float in the middle of the ocean.
+Baby sea turtles spend as long as the first five years of their life in beds of unattached seaweed, which gives them plenty of shelter as well as food.
+In fact, there are some species that spend most of their lives in these beds of seaweed that float in the middle of the ocean.

 Baby sea turtles often feed on zooplankton and nekton before they begin to feed on sea grass.
-One thing that helps the baby sea turtles survive once they make their way out into the open waters is the hard shell of baby sea turtles and their instinctive ability to find beds of seaweed.
+One thing that helps the turtles survive once they make their way out into the open waters is the hard shell and their instinctive ability to find beds of seaweed.